ThePrimeagen/michaelbpaulson.github.io/_posts/flatbuffers/2016-08-01-how-to-flatbuffer.markdown

 Lets build Netflix!
 All of the code I'll be building here are found in my [flatbuffers-benchmarks](https://github.com/michaelbpaulson/flatbuffers-benchmarks) repo.
 I have only included a small portion of the code found in my aforementioned repo for readability sake.
 For more examples of schema's and usage check out the test directory of [Google FlatBuffers](https://github.com/google/flatbuffers).

-It is simple to think of Netflix as a (L)ist (O)f (L)ist (O)f (M)ovie (O)bjects, `Lolomo`.
+With Netflix domain model is a (L)ist (O)f (L)ist (O)f (M)ovie (O)bjects, `Lolomo`.
 I know, I know, Netflix is not comprised of only movies, but this acronym, Lolomo, has been around for quite some time, long enough where this was true.
 So lets build the Lolomo structure.
 A `Lolomo` will contain an `id`, which is a `string`, and a list of `Row`s.  `Row`s will contain a `title`, `id`, and a list of videos.  `Video`s contain a set of fields such as title, rating, maturity, runningTime, yearCreated, etc. etc.  `Video` is where most of the code was abbreviated.

 {% highlight bash %}